-The performed standards watch allowed for identifying 37 standardization technical committees (European and International) directly related to the ICT sector that are described in Chapter 7.
+The performed standards watch allowed for identifying 38 standardization technical committees (European and International) directly related to the ICT sector that are described in Chapter 7.

 In order to facilitate the identification of potential relations between the national ICT market and the standards watch results, the technical committees identified have been classified into subsectors.
-In total, eight subsectors have been defined.
-The definition of the subsectors relies on the standards watch and the 37 standardization technical committees identified in the field of ICT.
+In total, 10 subsectors have been defined.
+The definition of the subsectors relies on the standards watch and the 38 standardization technical committees identified in the field of ICT.
 Based on the scope of the technical committees identified, logical links are established between these technical committees in order to categorize them in subsectors.
-Six subsectors were defined using this approach (subsector 1 to 6).
-Then, the list of subsectors is completed with topics particularly relevant for ILNAS and the current national market: electronic signature and e-archiving, each of them representing a new subsector.
-For these new subsectors, the standards watch is extended to new technical committees potentially out of the scope defined in Section 4.1 in order to establish a link between these subsectors and technical committees.
+8 subsectors were defined using this approach.
+Then, the list of subsectors was completed with topics particularly relevant for ILNAS and the current national market: electronic signature and e-archiving, each of them representing a subsector.
+For these subsectors, the standards watch is extended to technical committees potentially out of the scope defined in Section 4.1 in order to establish a link between these subsectors and technical committees.